GroupProject2020/Ovito/doc/python/introduction/custom_modifiers.rst

             # Insert the modifier function into a pipeline:
             pipeline.modifiers.append(my_mod_function)

-            # Pipeline evaluation: This will let the system invoke your user-defined function.
+            # Pipeline evaluation: The system will invoke your user-defined function.
             data = pipeline.compute()

        Your modifier function -which can have an arbitrary name such as ``my_mod_function()`` in this case- is inserted into the pipeline by appending it to the :py:attr:`Pipeline.modifiers <ovito.pipeline.Pipeline.modifiers>` list.
-Behind the scenes, OVITO automatically creates a
+Behind the scenes, OVITO automatically wraps the Python function object in a :py:class:`~ovito.modifiers.PythonScriptModifier` instance.
-       :py:class:`~ovito.modifiers.PythonScriptModifier` instance to wrap the Python function object.

 Keep in mind that OVITO is going to invoke your Python function whenever it needs to, and as many times as it needs to.
 Typically this will happen when the pipeline is being evaluated.
 In the graphical program, a pipeline evaluation routinely occurs as part of updating the interactive